Julie Swain, MD

 - RESEARCH PROFESSOR | Cardiovascular Surgery

 Julie Swain, MD, is the Director of the Center for Medical Devices (CMeD) at Mount Sinai Heart.
-In addition, she serves as Professor of Cardiothoracic Surgery and Director of Clinical Research in the Department of Cardiothoracic Surgery at the Icahn School of Medicine at Mount Sinai.
+In addition, she serves as Professor of Cardiovascular Surgery and Director of Clinical Research in the Department of Cardiovascular Surgery at the Icahn School of Medicine at Mount Sinai.
 Dr. Swain’s in-depth career experience includes:

 Expertise in clinical trial design and regulatory experience